paulvtan/no-laugh-challenge-pre-msa/README.md

 **(However, *passion* is required!).**

-Keep in mind that for the purpose of keeping this guide simple and straight forward as a practical example for demonstrating cognitive services in action, it is required that you further study the area where you find yourself lack understanding.
+Keep in mind that for the purpose of keeping this guide simple and straight forward as a practical example for demonstrating cognitive services in action, we will not be going into much details around programming.

+It is required that you further study the area where you find yourself lack understanding.
 As per usual, use [MSA Facebook group](https://www.facebook.com/groups/msaccelerator/) to ask questions, reach out to MSPs, friends but remember to Google for answers first. 😊

 **However skills in following domain will helps**